Garrafao/TokenChange/README.md

 ipython WordSenseClustering/W2v.py Data/monetary.csv 20 lemma
 ```

-2) Cluster the token vectors into two clusters, using GAAC for the cluster initialization and compare the result with the expected clustering, using the mean adjusted rand index and the cluster accuracy score.
+2) Cluster the token vectors into two clusters, using GAAC + K-means and compare the result with the expected clustering, using the mean adjusted rand index and the cluster accuracy score.
 The performance scores and the actual clustering labels will automatically be stored in `Files/Clustering/cluster_scores.csv` and `Files/Clustering/cluster_labels.csv`.
 ```python
 ipython WordSenseClustering/Clustering.py Data/monetary.csv gaac 2 kmeans
 ```